 I decided to get the right fuel tank attached to the right main spar tonight.
 I did a little cleanup work on the fuel tank where the sealant squished out and was causing some interference with the splice plate and not letting it fit snug.
 I used a phenolic scraper and lots of elbow grease to scrap away tiny amounts of sealant around the screw holes to leave clearance.
 I forgot to start the timelapse at the first, but I remembered a little bit into the work session.
+We recommend taking a look at A Beginner’s Guide to Vw Transporter Lease and gathering more information.
 Here’s that video for what its worth:

 Then I mounted the right fuel tank onto the right main spar and then started gently nudging it into place.
 Removing the sealant helped a bunch!
 I did need to use a pin punch to help jiggle the Z-brackets into alignment, they were ever so slightly out.
 But this took very minimal effort and I threaded the bolts in with no problem.
 Heres the very most inboard bracket and bolts.
 They are the only ones that mount from the FRONT of the main spar web, the others all go from the BACK of the main spar web.
 You can see my pin punch helping hold things centered while I finger tigthened the screw in place, and then tightened it down with a wrench.

 Now, I have no good way of getting these to the prescribed torque for an AN3 bolt because of the clearance, so I just have to go with what feels right.
 Maybe its too tight?
 Then I went ahead and threaded all the other bolts, including their washers, into all of the Z-brackets holes and just snugged them up for now.
 I’m going to order a Tekton 1/4″ torque wrench, since I think I’ll be needing it a bunch.
 It has lots of good reviews here: https://amzn.to/2Gwjs6l